ShoesForClues/EVE/README.md

 # Easy Voxel Engine
-EVE is a simple Lua library which provides basic data structuring, event handling and rendering for voxels.
+EVE is a simple Lua library which provides basic data structuring and event handling for voxels.